About KBLab

 My background is in computer science and software development.
 Having implemented and worked closely with numerous metadata standards and systems I am a strong supporter of Linked (Open) Data as a paradigm and a way to connect information.
 My main driver is getting as much information and tools into the hands of as many people as possible.

 My first contact with KBLab was as an external researcher.
 In the spring of 2020 I wrote a masters thesis on the subject of curating news sections in historical newspapers.
 Over the summer I continued work on the same project as a research assistant for Linköping University, before eventually ending up as a Data scientist with KBLab in September 2020.
-At KBLab I mostly work with making the library’s collections of visual materials searchable and navigable.
-This includes image similarity search, free text search for images, along with adding metadata and tags to the materials by automatically detecting objects such as landmarks.
+At KBLab I work with making the library’s collections of visual materials searchable and navigable.
+In addition to this I also work with training language models and speech recognition models.

 My background is in statistics and machine Learning.
-At the lab I have come to specialize mainly on computer vision tasks.
-Lately, we have increasingly been experimenting with multimodal approaches in for example classifying advertisements in newspapers, and in implementing text search for images (using CLIP).
-As a statistician I of course love R 😄, though nowadays I spend most of my time working with Python.
+As a statistician I of course love the programming language R, though nowadays I spend most of my time working with Python.

 My position involves helping researchers use the lab’s resources and the library’s digital collections.
 I assist in dealing with applications for research collaboration, in getting research projects up and running at the lab, and in fixing problems that arise as part of the research process.
 I also work with communicating and writing articles about the lab’s development projects, as well as running workshops and organizing outreach events to inform the academic community about our tools and resources.
 I’m always open to new initiatives for collaboration and outreach, so please get in touch!